apache/beam/website/www/site/content/en/documentation/ml/anomaly-detection.md

 ### Dataset for Anomaly Detection
 For the example, we use a dataset called [emotion](https://huggingface.co/datasets/emotion).
-It comprises of 20000 English Twitter messages with 6 basic emotions: anger, fear, joy, love, sadness, and surprise.
+It comprises of 20,000 English Twitter messages with 6 basic emotions: anger, fear, joy, love, sadness, and surprise.
 The dataset has three splits: train (for training), validation and test (for performance evaluation).
-It is a supervised dataset as it contains the text and the category(class) of the dataset.
+It is a supervised dataset as it contains the text and the category (class) of the dataset.
 This dataset can easily be accessed using [HuggingFace Datasets](https://huggingface.co/docs/datasets/index).

 To have a better understanding of the dataset, here are some examples from the train split of the dataset: